Natick Workers' Compensation

 A violation of a safety rule is not required for an injured worker to make a workers’ compensation claim.
 In fact, while a personal injury claim generally requires a plaintiff to prove negligence, an employer’s carelessness is not a factor in a workers’ compensation case.

 If a worker gets hurt performing work tasks, he should have medical bills covered.
 Workers’ compensation insurance should also pay disability benefits to those whose injuries reduce their earning potential or whose injuries make it impossible to work.
 If the workplace accident or illness is deadly, surviving dependents should receive death benefits.
-An experienced attorney can help those who experience losses due to a work injury to make a claim and secure the benefits provided under Massachusetts law.
+An experienced legal team can help those who experience losses due to a work injury to make a claim and secure the benefits provided under Massachusetts law.

 Schedule your free consultation with a Natick workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
 Call (617) 367-2900 or contact us online.